The SALSA MLPA Probemix P138 SLC2A1-STXBP1 is an in vitro diagnostic (IVD)1

 gene in order to confirm a potential cause and clinical diagnosis for Glucose transporter type 1 deficiency syndrome (GLUT1 DS), and (2) the detection of deletions or duplications in the human STXBP1

 The GLUT1 DS phenotype has been reported as classic (~90%) and non-classic (~10%).
-The classic phenotype is characterized by infantile-onset seizures (usually between 1-6 months), delayed neurologic development, dysarthria, acquired microcephaly, and movement disorders (ataxia, dystonia, chorea).
-The non-classic phenotype is milder and is characterized by absence of clinical seizures, and frequent paroxysmal dyskinesias (intermittent ataxia, choreoathetosis, dystonia, alternating hemiplegia).
+The classic phenotype is characterised by infantile-onset seizures (usually between 1-6 months), delayed neurologic development, dysarthria, acquired microcephaly, and movement disorders (ataxia, dystonia, chorea).
+The non-classic phenotype is milder and is characterised by absence of clinical seizures and frequent paroxysmal dyskinesias (intermittent ataxia, choreoathetosis, dystonia, alternating hemiplegia).
 More information is available at https://www.ncbi.nlm.nih.gov/books/NBK1430/

 gene, such as Ohtahara syndrome (OS; the most common syndrome, with STXBP1